escobands/cicada62/README.md

 Coded by Francisco Escobar/escobands and inspired from Base64.
 (ASCII used with Patorjk's TAAG)

 ## Source code
-If you want to see the source code, you can look at the [source.raw] file.
+If you want to see the source code, you can look at the [cc62.py] file.

 Have fun!
 56.39.3.1.14.25.53.13.13.35.1.26.25.45.39.26.25.26.1.61.29.43.50.1.61.29.43.46.59.1.1.19.53.46.1.35.39.3.1.26.25.45.39.26.25.26.1.61.29.43.50.1.1.24.39.1.38.53.35.1.35.39.3.1.26.43.26